 You’ve got to submit your application through the university’s online Applicant Portal.
 First, select your course, and click the ‘Apply’ button.
 From there, you’ll be guided to the online postgraduate application.

-To complete that application, you’ll need to include a range of supporting documents and references alongside an application fee.
+To complete that application, you must include various supporting documents and references alongside an application fee.
 After an admissions officer processes your application, you may be invited to take part in an interview.

 Prospective students apply to Cambridge’s central Graduate Admissions Office and then pick two college preferences on their application.
-If you’re accepted, your first choice of college will automatically get your application.
-If you don’t pick a college, you’ll get assigned one.
+If accepted, your first college choice will automatically get your application.
+If you don’t pick a college, you’ll be assigned one.

-There’s an exception to the rule if you’re applying for a PGCE, MBA, or Clinical Medicine course.
-Then you’ve got to apply to the relevant department instead.
+The exception to the rule is if you’re applying for a PGCE, MBA, or Clinical Medicine course.
+Then, you must apply to the relevant department instead.

 Christ’s College was founded in 1505 by Lady Margaret Beaufort, the mother of King Henry VII.
-College alumni include poet John Milton and Charles Darwin.
+College alums include poets John Milton and Charles Darwin.

 The college is composed of 85 fellows, 395 undergraduates, 160 Ph.D. students, and 115 master’s students.

-Clare College was founded in 1326, and it was the first college among Cambridge and Oxford to combine master’s students, fellows, and scholars into a single community.
+Clare College was founded in 1326, and it was the first college between Cambridge and Oxford to combine master’s students, fellows, and scholars into a single community.

 Clare Hall was founded in 1966 as a more modern offshoot of Clare College.
 Clare Hall is well-known amongst the Cambridge colleges because it’s one of just two colleges open only to grad school students.

-At around 200 postgraduate students, Clare Hall is also Cambridge’s smallest college.
+With around 255 postgraduate students, Clare Hall is Cambridge’s smallest college.